Aileen Wuornos: Films

 The biographical drama film Monster (2003), stars Charlize Theron as Wuornos and Christina Ricci as Tyria Moore (Selby Wall in the film).
 The film centers on Wuornos' series of murders and her relationship with Moore.
 Theron won the Academy Award for Best Actress for her performance in the film.

 The horror thriller film Aileen Wuornos: American Boogeywoman (2021) stars Peyton List as Wuornos.
-It shows a fictional version of Wuornos' marriage in 1976.
+It shows a fictional version of Wuornos' marriage to Lewis Gratz Fell in 1976.
 The film was released via video-on-demand and on DVD.

 Television

 The TV movie Overkill: The Aileen Wuornos Story (1992) starred Jean Smart as Wuornos.
 The antagonist of the 2002 Law & Order: Special Victims Unit episode "Chameleon" — Maggie Peterson (Sharon Lawrence), a prostitute who murders her johns — is based on Wuornos.

 In 2015, Lily Rabe portrayed a fictionalized version of Wuornos as part of a Halloween storyline in American Horror Story: Hotel in the fourth episode of the show's fifth season, and later in the season finale.

 In 2024, the Cross season 1 from episode 2 to episode 8 with Wuornos lookalike portrayed by Eloise Mumford is loosely based on Wuornos' story, although the show contains its usual disclaimer that the story and characters are fictional.

+Sarah Paulson portrays Wuornos in the fourth season of the American biographical crime anthology series Monster, Monster: The Lizzie Borden Story.
+The series premiered on Netflix on September 17, 2026.